-The PM group term loan contains an excess cash sweep provision such that if net financial debt to EBITDA ratio for the year achieves a certain threshold, PM is required to make an additional cash payment to the lenders to be applied to the principle and interest.
-For the year ending December 31, 2023, the threshold was achieved and PM is required to make a principle payment of approximately \$0.7 million which will be paid by September 30, 2024.
+The PM group term loan contains an excess cash sweep provision such that if the net financial debt to EBITDA ratio for the year achieves a certain threshold, PM is required to make an additional cash payment to the lenders to be applied to the principle principal and interest.
+For the year ending December 31, 2023, the threshold was achieved and PM is required to make made a principle principal payment of approximately \$0.7 million which will be paid by September 30, 2024 \$0.9 million in July 2024.